tomejanzen/textmiditools/README.md

 smustextmidi: convert a Simple Musical Score (SMUS) into a textmidi text representation of a standard MIDI file

 textmidicgm: computer-generated music using evenly-distributed random numbers controlled by sinusoidal waveforms that (usually slowly) change the character of the music.
-For example results see the Computer Music at tomejanzenfoto.com.